golemfactory/request-for-proposals/README.md

 Our team is committed to reviewing each submission thoroughly and will provide feedback or guidance to help refine your proposal if necessary.

 ## Proposal Review Process

+For full details on the application process, please refer to the [ecosystem fund page](https://ecosystem.golem.network/).
+Below is an overview of the key steps involved:

+1. **Submit Your Application**: Select an open RFP that aligns with your expertise and interests.
+In your application, outline your approach to achieving the project objectives, including relevant information that demonstrates your capability to successfully complete the project.

-1. **Internal Review**: Every proposal is first reviewed internally to ensure it meets our guidelines and requirements, as listed at the bottom of our [ecosystem fund page](https://ecosystem.golem.network/).
-Proposals that do not meet these standards will be either returned for revision or rejected.
+2. **Review and Approval**: Each proposal is reviewed internally by the Golem Team to ensure it meets our guidelines and requirements.
+Once internally approved, the proposal will be shared publicly for community feedback to gauge its perceived value and gather additional insights.

-2. **Community Review**: Once a proposal passes the internal review, it will be shared publicly to gather community feedback.
-This step helps us gauge whether the community sees value in the proposed project, considers it beneficial, and offers any additional insights or suggestions.
+3. **Milestones and Funding**: Approved projects will have clear milestones established in collaboration with the Golem Team.
+Funding will be disbursed incrementally upon the completion of each milestone, helping support progress while ensuring alignment with project objectives.

+For more comprehensive guidelines and specific requirements, please consult the bottom of our [ecosystem fund page](https://ecosystem.golem.network/).
 ---

 ### Have an Idea Outside of RFPs?